MAE207-BioinspiredMobileRobotics/Kit-assembly-and-configuration/README.md

 ## Software configuration:

-1.Download Python 3 and Jupyter Lab as mentioned in class. (__Windows 10/8/7 can use Anaconda, install python and jupyter lab from there__) [Anaconda Downloads](https://www.anaconda.com/download/#linux)
+1. Download Python 3 and Jupyter Lab as mentioned in class. (__Windows 10/8/7 can use Anaconda, install python and jupyter lab from there__) [Anaconda Downloads](https://www.anaconda.com/download/#linux)

-2.Download VSCode for firmware flashing [VSCode](https://code.visualstudio.com/)
+2. Download VSCode for firmware flashing [VSCode](https://code.visualstudio.com/).
+This will be used to program the ODrive firmware.

-3.Download the whole zip folder on the website and follow the steps in setting up the firmware [ODrive github firmware](https://github.com/madcowswe/ODrive/blob/master/Firmware/README.md)
+3. Download the whole zip folder on the website and follow the steps in setting up the firmware [ODrive github firmware](https://github.com/madcowswe/ODrive/blob/master/Firmware/README.md)

 ## Testing communication and control of the motors without the legs

-1. Following the [instructions](https://github.com/madcowswe/ODrive/blob/master/Firmware/README.md) on the ODrive website setup the firmware
+1. Following the [instructions](https://github.com/madcowswe/ODrive/blob/master/Firmware/README.md) on the ODrive website setup the firmware.
+    a.
+Change the motor poles to XX.
+    b.
+Verify the encoder CPR is XX.
+    c.
+Connect the programmer and build and flash the firmware.

+2. Open up a terminal and navigate to the folder with the ```explore_odrive.py``` file.

+3. Run the command ```python explore_odrive.py``` which drops you in an interactive shell.

+4. Try and test the encoder.
+Run the command XX.

+5. Lastly move the motor a short distance.
+Run the command XX.

 ## Attach legs